NB: Please see the entry requirements for the Final Round as this may affect how the First Round is run *

 3. Participants have to use one of the following languages: C++, Delphi, Java, Pascal, Python, Scratch.

-4. Participants have to take part on the designated date.
+4. Participants have to take part on the designated date (within a two-hour window period when groups write back-to-back.)

 1. In order to qualify for the Final Round a candidate